What is the Ontario Opportunities Fund?

 a) Income Tax Refund

 If you are entitled to an income tax refund, you can choose to donate any of that amount to the fund.
-Once the CRA (Canada Revenue Agency) completes reviewing your taxes, tax refunds will be sent to your bank account or other chosen method.
+Once the Canada Revenue Agency (CRA) completes reviewing your taxes, tax refunds will be sent to your bank account or other chosen method.

 If you want to contribute to the Ontario Opportunities Fund multiple times in a year, the check and money order options are the only other options available.
-You can donate at any time of the year by writing a check or money order and mail it to the Ontario Financing Authority.
-Make sure the check is payable to the Minister of Finance – Ontario Opportunities Fund.
-Here's the address for sending your check or money order contributions:
+You can donate at any time of the year by writing a cheque or money order and mail it to the Ontario Financing Authority.
+Make sure the cheque is payable to the Minister of Finance – Ontario Opportunities Fund.
+Here's the address for sending your cheque or money order contributions:

 Ontario Financing Authority